kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 1. **LWS names change on every rollout.** The revision hash is part of the name, so an HPA created for `myds-6ad7c921-prefill` becomes an orphan the moment a rolling update produces `myds-7bf3d1a2-prefill`.
 Users would have to recreate the HPA on every deploy.
 2. **DisaggregatedSet has no stable per-role scale target.** The parent CR aggregates multiple roles, so a single `/scale` subresource on `DisaggregatedSet` cannot express "scale prefill from 5 to 8 without touching decode".
-3. **Disaggregated workloads scale per role.** Prefill and decode have different bottlenecks (compute-bound vs memory-bandwidth-bound).
-Autoscaling each independently is the natural pattern; a single knob for both roles is the wrong shape.
+3. **Disaggregated workloads scale per role.** Prefill and decode have different bottlenecks (compute-bound vs memory-bandwidth-bound), so operators need to autoscale each role independently.
+The DisaggregatedSet slices field ([KEP-846](/keps/846-disaggregatedset-slices)) replicates the whole role topology as a unit — it solves a different problem (adding entire copies of the deployment) and does not give per-role control within a single copy.
+4. **DisaggregatedSet already owns per-role replica counts.** The controller reads `spec.roles[i].spec.replicas` and drives each LeaderWorkerSet's replica count on every reconcile.
+Adding an autoscaling entry point at the DisaggregatedSet layer keeps that responsibility in one place; delegating it out (e.g. asking users to bypass DisaggregatedSet and drive LWSes directly) would fragment ownership of the replica field between two controllers.

 The upstream issue [#849](https://github.com/kubernetes-sigs/lws/issues/849) captures this.